Kristie Ming Tan Ngo

 Learning Goals:

-- To provide for the greater understanding and appreciation of different art forms and the arts of diverse cultures.
+- Gain greater understanding and appreciation of different art forms and arts of diverse cultures.